Director, Child Study Center

 Dr. Laureen Teti studies children’s emotion regulation and its relation to parent-child interactions in a variety of high risk families, including children prenatally exposed to cocaine and low-income urban African-American adolescent mothers.
 She has worked since 2005 with a small group of Penn State faculty to promote relations between the African American community in Harrisburg and child clinical and developmental researchers at the Child Study Center, which resulted in the establishment in 2007 of Parents and Children Together (PACT), a community-university partnership which includes representatives from early childhood agencies, parents, and other key leaders from the African American community in Harrisburg, PA.
 In her role as the CSC’s Assistant Director, Dr. Teti facilitates initiative activities and events as well as organizes the CSC’s Speaker Series.

-Diane has been at Penn State for more than 15 years and has been working at the Child Study Center since August 2002.
-Her responsibilities range from managing daily office procedures to supporting research and education needs for faculty as well as for graduate and undergraduate students.
+Diane, a Penn State Alum, has been at Penn State for more than 20 years, working at the Child Study Center since August 2002.
+Her responsibilities range from managing Center procedures and operations to supporting research and education needs for faculty, graduate students and undergraduate students.
 She provides direct support to the Director and Assistant Director, communicates and collaborates among campus units, and serves as liaison for visitors and guests at the Center.

 Liberal Arts Research Professor of Psychology and Human Development and Family Studies

-Dr. Cole studies emotional development in early childhood, focusing on how children learn to regulate their emotions, including the role of children’s language and attention skills and the contributions of parents as they interact with their children.
-In addition to conceptual work on the nature of self-regulation and emotion regulation, her recent work has focused on very young typically developing children and children who are at risk for emotional problems.
-At present, one of the main projects in her lab is the Development of Toddlers (DOTS); this project followed children from age 18 months to age 5 years, tracing changes in children’s anger and ability to regulate anger.
-In addition to studying the strategies parents use to help children learn to regulate emotions, Dr. Cole and her graduate students have developed an interest in the emotional demands parents face in helping their children become competent children as well as the effects of parental anger on children's neural processing and behavior.
-Dr. Cole also studies cross-cultural variations in emotional development, focusing on societal differences that influence the cultural norms of emotional regulation and how these influence the socialization practices of caregivers.
-Finally, Dr. Cole leads the Early Pathways to Competence research initiative and participates in the Parenting at Risk research initiative.
-Her EPC group meets biweekly throughout the year to provide intellectual support to faculty members developing new projects and applying for external funding.
+Dr. Cole studies emotional development in early childhood, focusing on how children learn to regulate their emotions, including biological, behavioral, and contextual factors.
+Her work continues to include conceptual work on the nature and measurement of self-regulation, particularly as a dynamic, unfolding process, and empirical work, particularly the development of young typically developing children and children who are at risk for emotional problems.
+At present, she is leading several projects with her team of co-investigators, post-doctoral fellows, graduate and undergraduate students: (a) the Development of Toddlers (DOTS), an NIMH-supported study followed children from age 18 months to age 5 years, tracing changes in children’s anger and ability to regulate anger and examining the role of language in that process, (b) the Proximal Emotional Environment Project (PEEP), an NIMH-supported study that investigates children’s neural processing of emotion in the voice, including both familiar (parental) and unfamiliar voices, and (c) the Development of Self-Regulation Dynamics, an NICHD-supported study that investigates the dynamics of self-regulation in children and parents and how the dynamics change during early childhood .
+In addition, Dr. Cole leads the Pathways to Competence (P2C) research initiative and participates in the Families at Risk research initiative.
+Her P2C group meets biweekly throughout the year to provide intellectual support to faculty members developing new projects and applying for external funding.
 Read an interview with Dr. Cole.

 Associate Professor of Psychology